-A description of these offsets can be found in the tax offsets sections of TaxPack 2004 and TaxPack 2004 supplement.
-Step 3 of the example on page 6 shows you how to work out your average rate of Australian tax.
+A description of these offsets is in the tax offsets sections of TaxPack 2005 and TaxPack 2005 supplement.
+Step 3 of the example on page 7 shows you how to work out your average rate of Australian tax.

-STEP 4: Work out if you have foreign income from more than one class
+STEP 4: Work out whether you have assessable foreign income from more than one class

-Foreign income is divided into different classes for the purpose of allowing a foreign tax credit.
-These are:
+Assessable foreign income is divided into different classes for the purpose of allowing a foreign tax credit.
+These classes are: